ayre001/Powershell-Scripts/ProactiveRemediations/README.md

 # Proactive Remediation Scripts

 This folder contains PowerShell scripts related to proactive remediation tasks in Intune.
-Each subfolder contains the following:

 ## Scripts

+Each subfolder is a standalone proactive remedation task and contains the following:

 - **Detect.ps1**: Script to detect an issue to remediate.
 - **Remediate.ps1**: Script to remediate the issue.